Polypterus in general

 Bending the anal fin (only males)

 The muscled anal fin is important for courtship.
-When the males become sexually mature, they instinctivelu show off by bending their anal fin.
-With the bended anal fin they are able to catch eggs, fertilize them, and release them.
+When the males become sexually mature, they instinctively show off by bending their anal fins.
+With the bent anal fin, they are able to catch eggs, fertilize them, and release them.

 If a male is stalking a female then it is part of the courtship.